NAVEENRAJ-2002/Naveenraj/README.md

 ---

-## 🌱 Internships

-### Power BI & Tableau Internship
-- Worked on creating interactive and informative dashboards.
-- Gained hands-on experience in data visualization and reporting.
-- Leveraged Power BI and Tableau to deliver insights for real-world business scenarios.
----

 ## 🎓 Education
 - **Bachelor of Engineering (BE)** in Electronics and Communication Engineering, CGPA: 7.5
 - **HSC** in Computer-Science group with percentage of 71.66%